lbryio/lbry.com/content/faq/lbry-basics.md

 Your wallet holds multiple receiving addresses (lbry.tv only users won't see this option), and new ones can be generated by clicking "Get New Address".
 Your wallet balance is the sum total of all the LBC available in each of your addresses.

-### Where can I get more LBRY Credits?
+## Where can I get more LBRY Credits?
 You can [earn more LBC](/faq/earn-credits) or [purchase LBC from exchanges](/faq/exchanges).

-### Where is all my LBRY Desktop data stored? {#data}
+## Where is all my LBRY Desktop data stored? {#data}
 Please see the [LBRY directories FAQ page](/faq/lbry-directories) for more information on where LBRY data is stored.
 Besides the internal LBRY data, you can also configure your LBRY download directory via the option at the top of the Settings page (gear icon in the top right).

-### Why is content downloaded to my PC even when I stream? {#disk}
+## Why is content downloaded to my PC even when I stream? {#disk}
 LBRY is a decentralized peer to peer protocol, meaning there are no centralized servers or a single entity storing all the files (like YouTube).
 Instead, data is stored on each participant's computer locally (similar to BitTorrent).
 When you stream or download, LBRY will store the content in encrypted chunks called [blobs files](/faq/lbry-directories) and seed it to the entire network so others can also download from you.
 It will also store the completed file in your downloads folder.
 You can configure these storage options on the Settings page.

-### I want to share my content, where do I start? {#publish}
+## I want to share my content, where do I start? {#publish}
 Please refer to our [publishing guide](/faq/how-to-publish) as a reference to assist you through the publishing process.

-### Where can I see my Downloads?
+## Where can I see my downloads?
 The downloaded contents can be found on the right side of the LBRY Desktop app under Library.
 This is not available on lbry.tv currently.

-### How can I delete my Downloads?
+## How can I delete my downloads?
 The downloaded contents can be found on the right side of the LBRY Desktop app under Library.
 Select the item you want to delete, and then click the trash can icon on the file page.

-### Where can I see my Publishes?
+## Where can I see my publishes?
 You can find published items under Publishes on the right side of the LBRY Desktop / lbry.tv.
 ![Publish](https://spee.ch/@clem:0/publishes.png)

-### How do I know if I'm sharing content and helping the LBRY network properly?
+## How do I know if I'm sharing content and helping the LBRY network properly?
 The easiest way to confirm that you are sharing correctly is to determine if the port used for seeding (3333) is open to the rest of the LBRY network.
 To do so, type 3333 into [this port checking tool](http://www.canyouseeme.org) and check the result.
 It if shows "open", you are all set.
-If it shows "closed", you may need to check your router settings for UPnP options (set to enable) or forward TCP port 3333 and UDP Port 4444 to your local computer running the LBRY app.
+If it shows "closed", you may need to check your router settings for UPnP options (set to enable) or forward TCP port 3333 and UDP Port 4444 to your local computer running the LBRY Desktop.
 Firewall and NAT settings may also affect the availability of these ports.

-### How can I search for content on LBRY?
+## How can I search for content on LBRY?
 Searching in LBRY is as easy as typing your search term(s) into the address bar at the top and clicking Enter.
 When you press enter, you will be given both the direct URL and search results
 ![Search](https://spee.ch/@clem:0/searches.png)

-### How can I subscribe to and view my favorite channels?
+## How can I subscribe to and view my favorite channels?
 You can subscribe to a channel by clicking the Follow button from the homepage, channel page, or content pages.

 ![Follow](https://spee.ch/@clem:0/subsc)